 Psy.D. students in clinical psychology must fulfill an internship of 2,000 hours.
 All students must have the prior written approval of the Director of Clinical Training before accepting or beginning a pre-doctoral internship, even if the training site itself does not require such an authorization.
-The Director of Clinical Training will endorse the application of students who have not yet attempted the Doctoral Comprehensive Examinations, provided that the student will have at least two opportunities to pass the entire test before the internship is scheduled to begin.
-Further, those students who have more than one section of the examination to pass at the time when they would be required to submit their site rankings will not be approved to go forward with the ranking process.
+The Director of Clinical Training will not endorse the application of students who have not yet completed both portions of the Doctoral Comprehensive Examination.

+Students are required to attempt the APPIC internship match process at least once before they can make a request to the Director of Clinical Training to complete a non-APA and/or non-APPIC internship.
+This request must be put in writing and the student must make a strong case as to why attending a non-APA, non-APPIC internship is necessary.
+The DCT reserves the right to deny this request.
 The University reserves the right to deny credit for any internship which was entered into without prior approval from the Director of Clinical Training.
 The internship must be completed on a full-time basis (40 hours/week) over one calendar year or on a part-time basis (20 hours/week) over a two-year period.
-The student must be enrolled in P. 690 - Internship, every academic session until completion of this training requirement.
+The student must be enrolled in PSYD890 -Internship every academic session until completion of this training requirement.
 Students enrolled for internship are considered full-time students.
-Application for internship must be coordinated through the Coordinator of Field Placement.
+Application for internship must be coordinated through the Director of Clinical Training.
 Students are required to complete all academic and clinical requirements for the Psy.D.
-Program and pass the written and oral portion of the Doctoral Comprehensive Examination prior to commencing the internship.
+Program prior to commencing the internship.
 The Program shall be allowed the right to maintain free and open communication with field clinical supervisors at internship sites for the purpose of monitoring and facilitating CAU student progress.
 Please refer to the Internship Manual for more detailed information.